Camille-Le-Roy/Camille-Le-Roy.github.io/_pages/projects/3D_reconstruction.md

 <span style="color:#D0D0D0; font-size: 0.9em">
 A critical step in obtaining 3D information from multiple 2D videos is the calibration.
 Before recording any flight, the three high-speed cameras need to be accurately calibrated so that even a tiny insect’s wing, moving faster than the human eye can see, appears in exactly the right 3D place for each frame.
 <br><br>
 To achieve this, I used a calibration wand, moving it throughout the recording area much like a majorette twirling a baton.
-The extremities of the wand were tracked in each camera view to capture the spatial positions of a known-length object (tracking shown in only one of the views, below).
+The extremities of the wand were tracked in each camera view to capture the spatial positions of a known-length object (tracking is shown in only one of the views, below).
 While other calibration devices can also be used, the wand method is highly adaptable to virtually any space.
 </span>

 <div style="margin-top: 1.5em; margin-bottom: 1.5em;text-align: center;">